Structure and group labels¶

 Individuals must be specified by the label #

-or first label), followed by maximum one other label (if the individual
+only or first label), followed by maximum one other label (if the

-level is to be considered).
-This, outgroup samples are denoted by the
+individual level is to be considered).
+Thus, outgroup samples are

 or @#,IND